 The Title III D Fund is used to account for funds used for disease prevention and health promotion (wellness) activities.
-During the year the Council provided 680 units of wellness service and 80 units of medication management to eligible participants.
+During the year the Council provided 26 units of wellness service to eligible participants.
 The main source of the revenue forming the basis for this fund is a grant the Council received from GOEA for Special Programs for the Aging Title III, Part D Disease Prevention and Health Promotion Services.